|

 TrueSpace treats the grid or Z axis height of 0 as the ground.
 Click on

-the green run simulation button and with any luck the sphere will bounce up
+the green run simulation button

 |